-Figure 2: Abstraction starts with ground instances: Each symbol in this hierarchy has a term or label ("dent", "slot" or "slit") and a corresponding abstract pattern or "image schema".
+Figure 2.
+Abstraction starts with ground instances: Each symbol in this hierarchy has a term or label ("dent", "slot" or "slit") and a corresponding abstract pattern or "image schema".
 The image schema is used in identifying an instance as belonging to a symbol category, but also in composing symbols, and in interpreting higher abstractions.
 Primitive design ontologies are born is-a through usage; when instances already known as dents or slots are also labelled as "depressions" by a trusted user, the system learns the subclass relationship.
 This makes grounded instances available even for the more abstract symbols.
 Similarly, other relations e.g. "dents are generally undesirable" would also be learned through usage and become part of the image schema.
 The number of such associations for each symbol is often very large, and limiting these to a few user-determined definitions is a major contributor to brittleness in knowledge systems.

-Symbols in CAD systems are not completely devoid of the semantic pole, but those symbols instantiated in the implemented CAD systems are mostly suitable to a particular domain but are not transferable to other existing or new domains.
-For example, a "slot" on a coin-machine vs a "slot" on a machining fixture both have similar physical and geometric symbol but these two instances are in different domains.
+Symbols in CAD systems are not completely devoid of the semantic pole, indeed, implemented systems usually instantiate these symbols in terms of geometrical or physical attributes, but these details are largely implementation specific, heuristic, and are often not transferable to new domains.
+At the higher, or abstract levels in the design hierarchy, there may be some agreement on terms but as these get instantiated into specific instance, many definitions tend to be simplistic or even arbitrary.
+In many situations, the same physical and geometric symbol may require different instantiations in different domains, which is akin to the notion of polysemy in language (e.g. a "slot" on a coin-machine vs a "slot" on a machining fixture).
 These type of situations are almost impossible to program, since the range of usage very large, and may even be unbounded.